Habitat: Coastal woodland, T. decumbens can be found on dunes

 Description and uses:

-The greatest joy of both species as a bushfood is that they’re with us all year round, so we may forage them at any time.
+The greatest joy of all three species as a bushfood is that they’re with us all year round, so we may forage for their salty leaves at any time.
 You can eat the fruit of them too, but I don’t think its very pleasant

 Both species are easy to identify, sprawling succulents (see below).
+Both have shiny leaves.
 Bower Spinach likes cooler, moister soils under trees near beaches and in the Mallee.
 Sea Spinach prefers more open places such as on dunes.
 They are vigorous, sprawling, scrambling herbs, frequently with stems that are metres long that can cover rocks and shrubs.

 Both usually establish themselves near or under trees and shrubs from which birds drop or poo out undigested seeds that are then provided with fertilizer and a little moisture by the poo itself.

 Growing under trees and bushes, Bower Spinach forms the bowers from which it gets its common name, as well as its species name, ‘implexicoma‘ which means ‘entwined’.
 In my experience, Sea Spinach tends to form tighter clumps as it is exposed to the elements to a greater degree than Bower Spinach.
 There is another, similar plant that isn’t so common this way, that is Coast Twin Leaf which only flowers early in the year and has much larger leaves that are duller than Bower Spinach.

 Both have reddish stems when young that get darker and browner with age.
 They frequently measure in the metres, lengthwise.
 Bower Spinach stems become woody as they get older.
 The leaves are green, thick and succulent and covered with little bubbles of salty water.